 We have taken the Anti-Racist Small Business Pledge.

-We pay a monthly subscription to Outer Work, a community care club dedicated to intimate + impactful education, reflection, and direct action in support of BIPOC visions.
-I will commit using 10% weekly working hours alongside my personal time to learning.
+We pay a monthly subscription to Outer Work.
+It’s a community care club dedicated to intimate, impactful education, reflection, and direct action in support of BIPOC visions.

 Hey Saturday is an ambassador for Outer Work, as we believe their work is so important and impactful.
 Please head here to check them out (Please note this isn’t a paid link, of course, it’s just so they can track you came via us)